 The ACES Clinical Fellowship has been accredited through the Fellowship Council since 2012 as an Advanced GI MIS Fellowship.

-The overall purpose of this program is to train surgeons interested in an academic career in minimally invasive and bariatric surgery.
-This fellowship program has three main objectives: 1) To develop advanced operative skills in the area of laparoscopic surgery, 2) To learn the principles of adult learning and how to teach laparoscopic operative skills to surgical residents and 3) To develop fundamental research skills in clinical, experimental, and educational surgery in the area of laparoscopic surgery.
-Graduates of this program are expected to be able to carry out advanced laparoscopic operations independently, to develop and manage a center of minimally invasive surgery, and to be able to teach the fundamental skills of laparoscopic surgery.
+This fellowship program has three main objectives: 1) To develop proficiency in operative skills in the area of advanced laparoscopic and robotic surgery, 2) To obtain ability to teach laparoscopic operative skills to surgical residents and 3) To develop research skills in the area of upper GI surgery.
+Graduates of this program are expected to be able to carry out advanced laparoscopic operations independently, to develop and manage a center of minimally invasive and bariatric surgery, and to teach the fundamental and advanced laparoscopic skills.
+Fellows are also expected to graduate as a certified robotic surgeon.

-The fellow will be given the opportunity to be involved in clinical and investigational research and will receive mentoring on study design and analysis, manuscript preparation, and research presentation.
+The fellow will be involved in clinical and investigational research and will receive mentoring on study design and analysis, manuscript preparation, and research presentation.
+The fellow will be required to submit at least one abstract for publication in a peer-reviewed journal.
+The fellow will also be responsible for collection and analysis of data for use in research studies related to minimally invasive and bariatric surgery and will work in collaboration with the postdoctoral research fellow on research projects and publications.
 The fellow will also be involved with the education of residents and medical students at The University of Arizona.

 ACES currently offers one Fellowship position, which is matched through the Fellowship Council Match System.
-For current Match Application Dates or to apply, please visit the Fellowship Council website at www.fellowshipcouncil.org.
+For current Match Application Dates or to apply, please visit the Fellowship Council website.